Healthy Homes Assessment Poraiti

 Poraiti Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required for all Poraiti and New Zealand rental homes where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is mandatory for all Poraiti and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records of their the conformance to the Healthy Homes Standard that apply or will be applied to the rental property.
+• Property managers and landlords must keep records that demonstrate the compliance with any Healthy Homes Standard that apply or will be applicable during the tenancy of an apartment rental.

-• Private landlords and property managers should make sure their rental properties conform according to Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.
+• Private landlords and property managers should ensure their rental properties comply to the Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

-• All houses which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes